A man taking hot tub therapy on Knee Replacement

 • Pain management: Pain management may involve medications or other therapies designed to help reduce pain and discomfort during recovery.

-• Nutritional support: Proper nutrition is important during recovery, and knee replacement patients may benefit from nutritional counseling or supplementation.
+• Nutritional support: Proper nutrition is essential during recovery, and knee replacement patients may benefit from nutritional counseling or supplementation.

 Incorporating Hot Tub Therapy into Your Rehabilitation Plan